pyloid/docs/guides/calling-the-python-from-js.md

 ### Code Explanation

-1. `pylonReady` event:
+1. `pyloidReady` event:

-   - Uses `document.addEventListener('pylonReady', function () {...})` to define code to be executed when Pylon is ready.
+   - Uses `document.addEventListener('pyloidReady', function () {...})` to define code to be executed when Pyloid is ready.
    - Python methods can be called within this event handler.
-   - **Boilerplates like React execute JavaScript itself after `pylonReady`, so there's no need to add a separate `pylonReady` event listener.
+   - **Boilerplates like React execute JavaScript itself after `pyloidReady`, so there's no need to add a separate `pyloidReady` event listener.
 Therefore, when using a boilerplate, you can call Python methods directly.**

 2. Calling the `echo` method:

-   - Uses `pylon.CustomAPI.echo()` to call the `echo` method in Python.
+   - Uses `pyloid.CustomAPI.echo()` to call the `echo` method in Python.
    - The result is returned as a Promise and handled using `then()`.

 3. Calling the `getAppVersion` method:

-   - Calls `pylon.CustomAPI.getAppVersion()` to get the app version.
+   - Calls `pyloid.CustomAPI.getAppVersion()` to get the app version.

 4. Using async/await: